-160 A detection threshold that increases with increasing background value helps to distinguish both the feathered edges of stronger features as well as features that differ only slightly from the background.
+A detection threshold that increases with increasing background value helps to distinguish both the tapered edges of stronger features as well as features that differ only slightly from the background.
 Figure 5 shows three examples of the output from both the cosine scheme and the scalar scheme.
-Both the cosine scheme and the scalar scheme pick up the strong features from the snow rate (e.g. band of $10 + \text{mm hr}^{-1}$ in Fig. 5b), but only the scalar scheme can identify the weaker features including the fuzzy, feathered edges.
+Both the cosine scheme and the scalar scheme pick up the strong features from the snow rate (e.g. band of 10+ mm hr-1 in Fig. 5b), but only the scalar scheme can identify the weaker features including the fuzzy, irregular edges.